IAmThePan/market-station-website/README.md

 - [x] HomePage
 Apartments
   - [ ] Floor Plans
-    - [ ] Make images bigger when you click on them
+    - [o] Get new floor plan images.
-    - [ ] Get new floor plan images.
+    - [ ] Me: Make it so the page doesn't get extended on mobile.
-    - [ ] Make it so the page doesn't get extended on mobile.
+    - [ ] Me: Make images bigger when you click on them
   - [x] Amenities
   - [x] Location
 - [ ] Photo Gallery
-  - [ ] Be more selective about which photos to include
+  - [o] Be more selective about which photos to include
   - [x] Add thumbnails and use in gallery
   - [x] Click thumbnail to show enlarged photo
   - [x] Click to scroll enlarged photos